LiveViewTech/terraform-aws-fargate-api/README.md

 You can pass in either the object from the AWS terraform provider for an AWS Hosted Zone, or just an object with the following attributes:
 * **`name`** - (Required) Name of the hosted zone
 * **`id`** - (Required) ID of the hosted zone

+#### https_listener_rules
+You can use this object to create rules within the HTTPS listener to forward only certain traffic to your application.
+This is a list of maps describing the Listener Rules for this ALB.
+Priority is set by index of each rule within the map.
+See [conditional blocks](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/lb_listener_rule#condition-blocks) for more details on what conditions can be added.
+All other traffic not matching rules will be sent a 403 status code.
+* **`conditions`** - (Required) List of conditions.
+(See examples folder to view full config)

+**Note:** If you change/add/delete this block after initial creation make sure the active target group on your alb listener is forwarding to blue.
+If you do not you may lose access to your application and cause traffic to be dropped!

 #### autoscaling_config
 This module will create basic default autoscaling policies and alarms and you can define some variables of these default autoscaling policies.